admin-shell-io/aasx-package-explorer/docdev/docfx_project/getting-started/development-workflow.md

 per month available for CI on our current Github plan).
 You can manually disable workflows by appending the following lines to the body of the pull request:
 * `The workflow build-test-inspect was intentionally skipped.`
-* `The workflow check-style was intentionally skipped.`.
+* `The workflow check-style was intentionally skipped.`
+* `The workflow check-release was intentionally skipped.`

 For an example, see [this pull request]( https://github.com/admin-shell-io/aasx-package-explorer/pull/94